-1.1 The private company with limited liability, Koen Pack B.V., hereinafter referred to as 'user'.
+1.1 The private company with limited liability, Koen Pack B.V., hereinafter referred to as 'supplier'.

 1.2 'Customer' is understood to mean the person/company that has in any way or can be presumed to have accepted the applicability of these General Terms and Conditions.

-2.1 These General Terms and Conditions are applicable to all legal relationships in which the user acts as offeror, seller, service provider and/or supplier of products and/or services.
+2.1 These General Terms and Conditions are applicable to all legal relationships in which the supplier acts as seller and/or service provider of products and/or services.

-2.3 Any agreement made on behalf of the user by a representative or an intermediary authorised to act for the user shall only be binding if such agreement is confirmed in writing by the user in an order confirmation, order or otherwise.
-Written confirmation shall be deemed to include confirmation by fax and/or email.
+2.3 Any agreement made on behalf of the supplier by a representative or an intermediary authorised to act for the supplier shall only be binding if such agreement is confirmed in writing by the supplier in an order confirmation, order or otherwise.
+Written confirmation shall be deemed to include confirmation by email.
 The agreement shall also be binding if all or part of an order has been delivered or a partial delivery has been made.

 2.4 The applicability of the general terms and conditions and/or the terms and conditions of purchase of the customer are expressly rejected and shall be replaced by the general terms and conditions herein provided, if necessary.

-2.5 Any changes to arrangements and/or agreements shall only be binding if confirmed in writing by the user.
+2.5 Any changes to arrangements and/or agreements shall only be binding if confirmed in writing by the supplier.

-3.2 Approval of the tests by the customer will be considered equivalent to acknowledgment that the user has properly performed the work preceding the tests.
+3.2 Approval of the tests by the customer will be considered equivalent to acknowledgment that the supplier has properly performed the work preceding the tests.

-3.3 User will not be liable for any deviations, errors and defects that have gone unnoticed in tests approved or corrected by the customer.
+3.3 supplier will not be liable for any deviations, errors and defects that have gone unnoticed in tests approved or corrected by the customer.

 3.4 All tests performed at the request of the customer will be charged to same in addition to the agreed price, unless the parties have expressly agreed that the costs of such tests will be included in the price.